TDK3039/E-Portfolio/README.md

-# E-Portfolio
+# E-Portfolio for Networks and Operating Systems
-This my Network and Operating systems e-portfolio
+This repository contains my weeky work for the **Networks and Operating Systems**